Russia default flag

 Article 20.2 of the Code of Administrative Offenses imposes administrative liability for involving minors in unauthorized public events.

-Enforcement Authorities have used excessive force to disband peaceful demonstrations.
-The National Guard was created in 2016 with the authority to suppress any mass action per Federal Law No. 227-FZ of July 3, 2016.
+Authorities have used excessive force to disband peaceful demonstrations.
+The National Guard was created in 2016 with the authority to suppress any mass action pursuant to Federal Law No. 227-FZ of July 3, 2016.

 Additional Resources